protein-modelling-itqb/gdee/docs/source/Installation.rst

 After successful installation:

-1. Review the :doc:`usage_instructions` for workflow examples
+1. Review the :doc:`Usage` for workflow examples
-2. Check the :doc:`configuration_reference` for detailed parameter descriptions
-3. See the :doc:`troubleshooting` guide for common issues
-4. Explore the :doc:`api_reference` for advanced usage
+2. Ensure all external programs are properly configured in your GDEE scripts
+3. Test your installation with a simple workflow to verify all dependencies work correctly